 On the other hand (or should I say wrist?) the Apple Watch checks your heart rate only every ten minutes during the day.
 However, it does record your heart rate continuously when the Workout app is turned on, so you get constant feedback during training sessions.
 The Watch’s built-in heart-rate monitor does support external heart-rate monitors too.

-Also, in watchOS 4, Apple improved the Heart Rate app which now measures your resting heart rate and your recovery heart rate, and can give you notifications if anything seems awry.
+Apple has improved the Heart Rate app, which now measures your resting heart rate and your recovery heart rate, and can give you notifications if anything seems awry.

 Fitbit says that the Sense and Versa 3 have also improved heart-rate measurement, as the LED sensors have closer contact with the wrist.

 The Apple Watch has the ability to detect and warn of a prolonged elevated heart rate when not exercising, and is able to spot low rates too (which could be a sign of bradycardia, when the heart is not pumping enough oxygen-rich blood around the body).
-It also looks out for irregular heart rhythms, notifying you of a potential atrial fibrillation.
+It also looks out for irregular heart rhythms, notifying you of potential atrial fibrillation.